williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 24 September 2023
+* "*Do you not know, my son, with how little wisdom the world is governed.*" - [Axel von Oxenstierna](https://en.m.wikipedia.org/wiki/Axel_Oxenstierna), Lord High Chancellor of Sweden, 1612-1654, the father of the modern central administrative structure of the State

 ## 20 September 2023
 * "*All things are subject to interpretation.
 Whichever interpretation prevails at a given time is a function of power and not truth.*" - Friedrich Nietzsche<br/><br/>
 * What is [failure demand](https://beyondcommandandcontrol.com/failure-demand/) and what to do about it?